nerodemare/David-Patrick-Author-Bio/README.md

-# Health-Insurance-Recovery-Solutions
+# David Patrick Author Biography

-This is a BIO PAGE for the author David Patrick.
+This is a BIO WEB PAGE for the author David Patrick.
+This project for Code Louisville Class of May 2021 exemplifies rudimentary features in HTML, CSS, and JS.
+Below you will find examples of code that specifically impacted the minimalist design layout of the web page.
+Enjoy!

-(index.html - Lines # 14 thru # 24) <!--COMPLETED: Import Bootstrap from a CDN, then use Bootstrap’s column system to organize content areas based on mobile or
+## Features Implemented
-    desktop views (cannot be used on the same page as the Flexbox/CSS Grid requirement above)-->
+(index.html - Lines # 14 thru # 25) ===> Import Bootstrap from a CDN, then use Bootstrap’s column system to organize content areas based on mobile or desktop views (cannot be used on the same page as the Flexbox/CSS Grid requirement above

 ```
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css"